johnj974/Mystery-shack-e-store/README.md

  like to fix this when I have more time.
 I removed the connection to the app until I can figure out how to implement it correctly </p>
  <p>More detailed information about the products such as the number in stock and a way of recording items sold in total and maybe over a certain
  period of time.
 I would also include an individual counter on each product to show the amount of each item a person has in their cart.</p>
- <p>I did not get a chance to finish the profile page of the logged in user, I would like it to show customers address and purchasing history</p>
+ <p>I did not get a chance to finish the profile page of the logged in user, I would like it to show customers address and purchasing history.
+ Also some kind of a loyalty system that would reduce the cost of products based on the amount already purchased by a customer
+ As a superuser you are able to adjust products but not the product image, this is a future feature that I would want to add, I would also like the superuser to be able to do more from the dashboard such as updating users from the dashboard.
+I must also add a search message when a search item does not match the search parameters, also adding some sort of filtered search options when the list of products gets larger</p>
+ <p></p>

 <h2><a id="user-content-technologies-used" class="anchor" aria-hidden="true" href="#technologies-used"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg></a>Technologies Used</h2>
 <p></p>